Trail is subject to a USFS seasonal wildlife closure from 4/15 - 6/20 to protect deer and elk during calving season

-Note that the North Trail is three fairly distinct trail segments: this one, North Trail - Middle Section
+Note that the North Trail is three fairly distinct trail segments: this one, North Trail - Middle Section, and my favorite North Trail - Western Section.

 This trail can be ridden point to point in either direction, though it's almost always used as a downhill finish to Son of Middle Creek